 I never thought I would be preparing myself for a road trip like this.
 It’s one of those things you talk and talk about, but you can’t even imagine yourself getting on the plane the day of your trip.
 I want to start this off by mentioning that we had previously endured a road trip together, so we were pretty confident we could do it again!
 Our first trip was from Raleigh, NC to Austin, TX.
-We only but heads once and it was because one of us was more worried that we’d run out of gas at some point (we had just made it to New Orleans).
-We were originally thinking about traveling to Europe, but we didn’t think we would have enough.
-I think we just happen to have a thing for road trips.
+We were originally thinking about traveling to Europe, but we were worried we wouldn’t have enough money for it.
+I think we just happen to have a thing for road trips anyways.

 By the time we landed, slept in our cute Airbnb, had our lyft driver get us to Enterprise the next morning, it had been 24 hours since I last ate.
 We finally got to Mother’s Bistro and they let us know it would be over an hour wait.
 Thankfully, the bf was keeping an eye out for any open seats at the bar.
 Y’all, omg.
 The hour wait would have been so worth it.
 This place was so good.
 10/10 would recommend to all breakfast/brunch lovers.